 Council will upgrade and relaunch its website to provide a more modern, accessible, and user friendly platform.
-This will make it easier for residents to find the information they need, access services, and engage with Council online.
+This will make it easier for residents, local businesses and organisations to find the information they need, access services, and engage with Council online.